SergejBre/SynchroTime/README.md

 ## Specification

-* The application allows you to adjust the time with an accuracy of ±1 ms.
+* The application allows you to adjust the time with an accuracy of ±1 ms (under Linux OS).

-* The application allows you to control the time difference between the DS3231 module and the computer with an accuracy of ±2 ms.
+* The application allows you to control the time difference between the DS3231 module and the computer with an accuracy of ±2 ms (under Linux OS).

 * The application allows you to calibrate the module clock within the range from -12.8 to +12.7 ppm.